The perfect way to discover the Soulanges Canal

 You’ll find along the way many halts with bicycle repair stations, sanitation facilities, furniture for you to relax and well-present signage to easily orient yourself.

-The cycling season on the canal
+The cycling season by the canal

-When the weather is good, the bike path can welcome visitors until November or even December!
+Late season: When the weather is good, the bike path can welcome visitors until November or even December!
 It is also cleared of snow in winter.
 For fall and winter cyclists, we suggest that you plan ahead: the Pointe-des-Cascades and Les Coteaux toilets are the only ones that are accessible year-round.

 If you see a problem, call or text us at 438-405-2300.